Skip to content

 There are some drawbacks/issues with Codeberg Pages not present in GitHub Pages itself.

-A workaround for this issue is explained later in this post.
+A workaround for this issue is shown later in this post.

-As a final drawback can you not define a specific folder to be used for the page content.
-Only the root of a repository is used.
+On GitHub can you define a docs folder to be used as the source of your page content.

 Preparations